Foundation · Tenant Screening Guide

 Treat an active Chapter 13 applicant the way you’d treat any applicant: run them through your consistent, written screening criteria.
 Verify income carefully, since a plan payment is a real budget commitment.
 But don’t apply a blanket “no active bankruptcy” rule – that mechanical exclusion can sweep out applicants who are actively demonstrating exactly the payment discipline you want, and consistency in how you apply criteria is itself a fair housing protection.

 Bankruptcy status is not, by itself, a protected class under the Fair Housing Act.
-You’re generally permitted to consider bankruptcy as part of a financial assessment.
-But how you use it can still create fair housing exposure.
+A private-market landlord is generally permitted to consider bankruptcy as part of a financial assessment.
+But how you use it can still create fair housing exposure, and a separate federal statute draws a line you should know.

 The Disparate Impact Risk